Chirolophis

-Chirolophis is a genus of marine ray-finned fishes belonging to the family Stichaeidae, the pricklebacks and shannies.
+Chirolophis the Warbonnets, are a genus of marine ray-finned fishes in the Subfamily Chirolophinae of the family Stichaeidae, the Pricklebacks and Shannies.

 The species of this genus are found in Northern Pacific Ocean and Northern Atlantic Ocean.

 Species

 The following species are classified within the genus Chirolophis:

+Genomics

+Two chromosome-level genome assemblies of Chirolophis japonicus were published in 2026, providing the first genomic resources for the genus.